Washington-University/HCPpipelines/README.md

 -----

 <a id="notes-on-gradient-nonlinearity-correction">
-## Notes on gradient nonlinearity correction (a.k.a. gradient distortion correction, a.k.a.
-GDC)
+## Notes on gradient nonlinearity correction
 </a>

+1. Gradient Nonlinearity Correct is sometimes also referred to as Gradient Distortion Correction or GDC

-1. As is true of the other prerequisite pieces of software, the HCP version of gradunwarp has its own set of prerequisites.
+2. As is true of the other prerequisite pieces of software, the HCP version of gradunwarp has its own set of prerequisites.
 See the HCP gradunwarp [README](https://github.com/Washington-University/gradunwarp/blob/master/README.md) file for those prerequisites.

-2. In order to run HCP gradunwarp, you will need a gradient coefficients file to use as an input to the gradient distortion correction process.
+3. In order to run HCP gradunwarp, you will need a gradient coefficients file to use as an input to the gradient distortion correction process.
 Please see questions 7 and 8 in the
    [HCP Pipelines FAQ](https://github.com/Washington-University/Pipelines/blob/master/FAQ.md)
    for further information about gradient nonlinearity correction and obtaining a gradient coefficients file.

-3. The HCP Pipelines scripts expect to be able to find the main module of the gradunwarp tool (gradient_unwarp.py) within a directory specified in the
+4. The HCP Pipelines scripts expect to be able to find the main module of the gradunwarp tool (gradient_unwarp.py) within a directory specified in the
    <code>PATH</code> environment variable.

-4. A number of the example scripts that serve as templates for running types of pipeline processing, assume that you have placed the gradient coefficients file in the standard configuration directory for your installation of HCP Pipelines.
+5. A number of the example scripts that serve as templates for running types of pipeline processing, assume that you have placed the gradient coefficients file in the standard configuration directory for your installation of HCP Pipelines.
    This standard configuration directory is usually the global/config subdirectory within your HCP Pipelines installation directory.

-5. If you are not planning on performing gradient nonlinearity correction, you will not need the HCP gradunwarp software or the gradient coefficients files, but you will need to make sure that you run the pipelines with flags set to indicate that you do not want gradient nonlinearity correction to be done.
+6. If you are not planning on performing gradient nonlinearity correction, you will not need the HCP gradunwarp software or the gradient coefficients files, but you will need to make sure that you run the pipelines with flags set to indicate that you do not want gradient nonlinearity correction to be done.